bexelbie/ansible-playbook/README.md

    - ideally this is done manually, if not look here:
      * Firefox: .mozilla/firefox/<profile>/places.sqlite
      * Chrome: .config/google-chrome/Default/Bookmarks
-1. BACKUP (minimally /home and /etc)
+1. BACKUP (minimally /home and /etc) - this is a failsafe in case my regular backups fail
    * save off to wifi passwords from /etc/sysconfig/network-scripts/keys*
 1. See private-manual-steps.md for other needs